Methodist Church in Singapore

 The Methodist Church in Singapore (MCS) is the church that Methodists in Singapore belong to.
-The Church has 46 churches island-wide with around 45,000 members and is the largest mainline Protestant denomination in Singapore.
+The Church has 46 churches island-wide with around 45,000 members and is the largest mainstream Protestant denomination in Singapore.
 Its current bishop and head of the Church is Bishop Philip Lim, who was elected at the 13th Session of the General Conference on 6 December 2024.

 The Church also has 15 schools, 13 kindergartens and five childcare centres under its umbrella.

 On 19 September 2025, MCS celebrated 140 years.

 History

 Wesley Methodist Church was initiated in February 1885.
 The church is sited on Fort Canning Hill.